 What is cybersecurity?

-Cybersecurity is the protection of internet-connected systems such as hardware, software and data from cyberthreats.
-The practice is used by individuals and enterprises to protect against unauthorized access to data centers and other computerized systems.
+Cybersecurity is the practice of protecting internet-connected systems such as hardware, software and data from cyberthreats.
+It's used by individuals and enterprises to protect against unauthorized access to data centers and other computerized systems.

-A strong cybersecurity strategy can provide a good security posture against malicious attacks designed to access, alter, delete, destroy or extort an organization's or user's systems and sensitive data.
-Cybersecurity is also instrumental in preventing attacks that aim to disable or disrupt a system's or device's operations.
+An effective cybersecurity strategy can provide a strong security posture against malicious attacks designed to access, alter, delete, destroy or extort an organization's or user's systems and sensitive data.
+Cybersecurity is also instrumental in preventing attacks designed to disable or disrupt a system's or device's operations.

 Why is cybersecurity important?

-With an increasing number of users, devices and programs in the modern enterprise, combined with the increased deluge of data -- much of which is sensitive or confidential -- the importance of cybersecurity continues to grow.
-The growing volume and sophistication of cyber attackers and attack techniques compound the problem even further.
+With the number of users, devices and programs in the modern enterprise increasing along with the amount of data -- much of which is sensitive or confidential -- cybersecurity is more important than ever.
+But the volume and sophistication of cyberattackers and attack techniques compound the problem even further.